petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 ### AD-3: Claiming is atomic and timestamp-based; a periodic process handles recovery

-The polling service fetches a batch of candidate records using a broad query — `status = 'Scheduled' AND scheduled_at <= now` — with no handler name filter.
-Candidates with no matching local handler are discarded in memory.
-The polling service then attempts to claim candidates one by one using optimistic concurrency: a conditional update that sets `status = InProgress` and `claimed_at = now` only if `status` is still `Scheduled` at update time.
-If another instance claimed the record first, the condition fails and the next candidate is tried.
+The polling service fetches a batch of candidate records using a broad query — `status = 'Scheduled' AND scheduled_at <= now` — with no handler name filter and passes them to the handler runner via an internal channel.
+The handler runner discards candidates with no matching local handler.
+When a concurrency slot is available, the handler runner attempts to claim a candidate using optimistic concurrency: a conditional update that sets `status = InProgress` and `claimed_at = now` only if `status` is still `Scheduled` at update time.
+If another instance claimed the record first, the condition fails and the handler moves on.
+The claim attempt happens immediately before processing, not during polling.
 The mechanism varies by backend — a conditional `UPDATE` with row count check for SQL, `findOneAndUpdate` for MongoDB, an atomic Lua script for Redis, a conditional patch with ETag for CosmosDB — but the outcome is identical across all backends: at most one instance claims any given record.

 No instance identifier is stored — with horizontal scaling there is no reliable stable identifier per instance, and none is needed.